iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Definition.md

 ---
 ### **Intro**

-**Source**:

-Materials take with reference from Chapter 3 of \<First Order Method for Optimizations\> by SIAM.
+**Source**:Materials take with reference from Chapter 3 of \<First Order Method for Optimizations\> by SIAM.
 We discuss the following things:
 * Definition of Subgradient for convex function
 * Definition of Generalized Subgradient
 * Notations